 It's hardly a perfect show and sometimes it's more fun to think about than to watch, but I'm in it til the end.

-― The Harsh Tutelage of Michael McDonald (Raymond Cummings), Sunday, 1 July 2018 20:12 (five months ago) Permalink
+― The Harsh Tutelage of Michael McDonald (Raymond Cummings), Sunday, 1 July 2018 20:12 (seven months ago) Permalink

 The post-credits scene in particular has been a blast to contemplate as a sci-fi fan.

-― The Harsh Tutelage of Michael McDonald (Raymond Cummings), Sunday, 1 July 2018 20:14 (five months ago) Permalink
+― The Harsh Tutelage of Michael McDonald (Raymond Cummings), Sunday, 1 July 2018 20:14 (seven months ago) Permalink

 I'm the other Elsie fan!